-Reconsider your need to travel to Tunisia because of the high threat of terrorist attack.
+- Reconsider your need to travel to the governorates of Kasserine, Le Kef, Jendouba and Sidi Bouzid due to the ongoing threat of terrorist attack and kidnapping.

 Safety and security.